niacdoial/blemd/README.md

 Oh, and it is here (http://www.vg-resource.com/thread-21121.html) too.

 then, because the exportation was really lossy, MaxBMD, a MaxScript variation that used 3dsMax from Autodesk, was created.
-It was based on bmdview2pre3 by thakis (homepage at http://amnoid.de/gc/ download source at http://www.emutalk.net/showthread.php?t=26919&page=39) it still had a lot of bugs, and a LOT of different branches.
+It was based on bmdview2pre3 (homepage at http://amnoid.de/gc/ download source at http://www.emutalk.net/showthread.php?t=26919&page=39) by thakis. it still had a lot of bugs, and a LOT of different branches.
 Plus 3dsMax is expensive, And (from my perspective) maxscript is hard to debug due to the need to reboot 3dsMax (a several-minutes process) after each modification. the discussion where it originaly(?) appeared is here: http://www.emutalk.net/threads/44490